 Example of event data:

-To process transactional messaging events, the following steps must be applied:
+To process transactional messaging events, the following steps are applied on the execution instance(s):

 The Event history, under Message Center > Event history , groups all the processed events into one single view.
 They can be categorized by event type or by status.
 These statuses are:

-Pending delivery: the event was processed and the delivery template is linked.
+Pending delivery: The event was processed and the delivery template is linked.
 The email is pending delivery and the classic delivery process is applied.
 For more information, you can open the delivery.
-Refer to Delivery.

-Event not covered: the Message Center routing phase failed.
+Event not covered: The transactional messaging routing phase failed.
 For example, Adobe Campaign did not find the email which acts as a template for the event.